 headspace Centres

-Headspace centres provide face-to-face information, support & services to young people aged 12 to 25 years and their families and friends.
+headspace centres provide face-to-face and telehealth services to young people aged from 12 to 25 years and their families and friends.

-- Alcohol and other drugs – by providing support for any alcohol or drug use issue
+- Alcohol and other drugs – By providing support to young people who are experiencing challenges with alcohol and other drug use;

 Eligibility